adriabama06/image-to-ascii/README.md

 # Download:
 [Here](https://github.com/adriabama06/image-to-image-of-characters/releases/tag/v0.0.1)

-For complie create build folder.

-## Windows:
-`cmake .. && cmake --build .` In the build directory

-## Linux:
-`cmake -G "MinGW Makefiles" .. && cmake --build .` In the build directory
+For complie create build folder and run: `cmake .. && cmake --build .` In the build directory

 What is this?
 A conversor of any image to charecters.